Garden planter ideas: 24 wooden, metal and terracotta containers for patios, decking, porches and paths

 13. Opt for a large metal planter for growing veggies

-A large planter is ideal for a low-maintenance way of growing fruit and vegetables.
+A large planter is ideal for a low-maintenance way of growing vegetables in pots.
 And metal ones, like this one above, are made to last.

 Crafted from powder-coated galvanized steel, they come in a range of finishes and sizes.
 Buy a few, planting different fruit and veggies in each, so you can enjoy home-grown produce throughout the year.